life-itself/coco/cc201-practical-action/day-6.md

 As an aside, Diana Leafe Christian, in her book, *A life together: practical tools to grow ecovillages and intentional communities,* suggests that you probably want equal or close to equal ownership/control over the underlying land asset, noting that situations where there is an owner-employer set up with non-owners-employees generally don't work well due to the power imbalances.

-If you’re starting to feel worried at this point, this is normal.
+If you’re starting to feel worried at this point, this is normal 😅.
 Creating a conscious community or even being part of one, is a big undertaking.
-So, take a break and make a cuppa and come back for the rest.
+So, take a break and make a cuppa and come back for the rest 🍵.

 \[Image - 12 agreements\]